 In addition to the notification requirements, records must be kept of all data breaches along with remedial actions taken and the ICO will use these records kept to determine whether a controller is compliant with its obligations.

-The GDPR imposes a new and increased burden on UK businesses to identify, record, assess the seriousness and, if required, report data breaches.
+The requirement to notify is a new obligation imposed by the GDPR which did not exist under the previous data protection legislation.
+The notification requirement has led to an increased burden on UK businesses to identify, record, assess the seriousness and, if required, report data breaches.
 The decision to notify (or not notify) the relevant supervisory authority will need to be assessed on a case by case basis.
 For example, the loss of a customer’s credit card details leaving them at risk of theft would need to be reported to the relevant supervisory authority.
 However, the accidental disclosure of a staff telephone list may not meet the notification threshold.
 These are clear examples but in practice, the decision making process of the seriousness of the risks to individuals rights and freedoms may be more problematic to assess.
 Therefore, appropriate procedures need to be in place to manage this decision making process and to complete it within the 72 hour time frame.

 Failure to notify a breach where there was a requirement to do so can result in a significant fine of 10 million Euros or 2 percent of your company’s global turnover, whichever is higher.